Code-Institute-Submissions/OriHillairetdev-Milestone-project-2_AugResub/README.md

 #### Navigation Bar

-- The Navbar-brand is used as a link to access the pop-up overlay menu which slides in from the left.
-- Due to the size of the pages the navbar is not fixed.
-Allows for easy navigation of the site.
+- No navigation bar is needed as the website was changed from the previous version to the mouch more streamline single webpage version it is now

 #### Background Image

-- A background image is used as the background on each page.
+- A background image is a picture of Cape Town

 ### Other Elements

-#### Gallery

-- A simple gallery that showcases images of holiday destiations

-#### Contact Form

-- A page for contacting the customer and in future a list of buisness contacts.

-### Features Left To Implement
+### Possible Features To Implement

-#### Gallery links

-- Links on all the images in the gallery that lead to the respective websites

-#### FAQ Section

-- Will add a new tab that contains all of the questions and details on the website

 #### Flight Search